LambyPants/google-meet-randomizer/README.md

 ## Contributing

 You are welcome to contribute to this project and I encourage you to open a PR if you have any ideas / improvements.

+If you enjoyed this project, consider starring the repo, leaving a review, or giving a donation to your favorite charity :]